-3.2.2.2.
+3.2.2.3.
 Elements of a diagnosis.
-The DSM 5 states that the following make up the key elements of a diagnosis (APA, 2013):
+The DSM-5-TR states that the following make up the key elements of a diagnosis (APA, 2022):

-- Diagnostic Criteria and Descriptors Diagnostic criteria are the guidelines for making a diagnosis.
+- Diagnostic Criteria and Descriptors Diagnostic criteria are the guidelines for making a diagnosis and should be informed by clinical judgment.
 When the full criteria are met, mental health professionals can add severity and course specifiers to indicate the patient's current presentation.
 If the full criteria are not met, designators such as "other specified" or "unspecified" can be used.
 If applicable, an indication of severity (mild, moderate, severe, or extreme), descriptive features, and course (type of remission - partial or full - or recurrent) can be provided with the diagnosis.
-The final diagnosis is based on the clinical interview, text descriptions, criteria, and clinical judgment. - Subtypes and Specifiers Subtypes denote "mutually exclusive and jointly exhaustive phenomenological subgroupings within a diagnosis" (APA, 2013).
+The final diagnosis is based on the clinical interview, text descriptions, criteria, and clinical judgment. - Subtypes and Specifiers Subtypes denote "mutually exclusive and jointly exhaustive phenomenological subgroupings within a diagnosis" (APA, 2022, pg.
+22).
 For example, non-rapid eye movement (NREM) sleep arousal disorders can have either a sleepwalking or sleep terror type.
-Enuresis is nocturnal only, diurnal only, or both.
+Enuresis is nocturnal-only, diurnal-only, or both.
 Specifiers are not mutually exclusive or jointly exhaustive and so more than one specifier can be given.
 For instance, binge eating disorder has remission and severity specifiers.
 Somatic symptom disorder has a specifier for severity, if with predominant pain, and/or if persistent.
 Again, the fundamental distinction between subtypes and specifiers is that there can be only one subtype but multiple specifiers.
+As the DSM-5-TR says, "Specifiers and subtypes provide an opportunity to define a more homogeneous subgrouping of individuals with the disorder who share certain features... and to convey information that is relevant to the management of the individual's disorder" (pg.
+22).

 - Principle Diagnosis A principal diagnosis is used when more than one diagnosis is given for an individual.
 It is the reason for the admission in an inpatient setting or the basis for a visit resulting in ambulatory care medical services in outpatient settings.
-The principal diagnosis is generally the focus of treatment. - Provisional Diagnosis If not enough information is available for a mental health professional to make a definitive diagnosis, but there is a strong presumption that the full criteria will be met with additional information or time, then the provisional specifier can be used.
+The principal diagnosis is generally the focus of attention or treatment. - Provisional Diagnosis If not enough information is available for a mental health professional to make a definitive diagnosis, but there is a strong presumption that the full criteria will be met with additional information or time, then the provisional specifier can be used.

-3.2.2.3.
+3.2.2.4.
 DSM-5 disorder categories.
 The DSM-5 includes the following categories of disorders: